State-Adopted Instructional Materials

 - Complete the Allotment and TEKS Certification process.

 Once all prerequisites have been met, log in to EMAT for the current list of state-adopted materials and to find multiple list codes (which allow users to search by subject and grade level).
 Visit the Proclamations page to view upcoming materials eligible for adoption.

 Ordering Accessible Materials

 State-adopted accessible instructional materials, including braille, large-print, audio, and digital, are provided free of charge to eligible students and also can be ordered through EMAT.

 Texas Resource Review provides detailed, independent quality reviews of instructional materials to help districts make informed decisions.

-Every school district and charter school must certify annually to the State Board of Education and the commissioner that students have access to instructional materials covering all Texas Essential Knowledge and Skills (TEKS) for all required subjects, except physical education.
-Certification is accomplished by completing the Allotment and TEKS Certification process (revised in March 2022).
-Districts will be unable to order instructional materials through EMAT until the certification is received.
+In accordance with Texas Education Code, §31.004, local education agencies (LEAs) are required to certify annually to the State Board of Education (SBOE) and the Commissioner that students have access to instructional materials covering all Texas Essential Knowledge and Skills (TEKS) for all required subjects, except physical education.

 Districts affected by a natural disaster can create a needs list in EMAT to inform potential donors of specific needs.
 Visit the Instructional Materials Emergency Assistance page for videos and detailed instructions.
 Districts and other entities that wish to donate materials can do so within EMAT or by emailing the TEA Instructional Materials and Implementation Division.